 After visiting Hakodate our next destination in Hokkaido is Lake Toya, renowned for its mesmerizing landscape and natural onsen in the surrounding area.
 You can read our previous Hakodate (Part 1).

-Our short trip in Hokkaido means we have to skip Noboribetsu and leave it for our next Hokkaido trip in 2017.
+Our short trip in Hokkaido means we have to skip Noboribetsu and leave it for our next Hokkaido trip.
 If you plan to visit Noboribetsu, do make it your first stop from Chitose while on the way to Hakodate.
 Noboribetsu is located between Chitose & Hakodate.

 Lake Tōya is a 10 kilometers in diameter volcanic caldera lake in Shikotsu-Toya National Park.
 Interesting fact to know Lake Toya is one of the few lakes that never ices in winter and 2nd most transparent lake in Japan.

 We will be staying in Toyako Onsen 洞爺湖温泉 city which is a hot spring resort town just at the foot of Mt Usu (an active volcano).
 During May to October, daily fireworks lights up the night.

 Our hotel Daiwa Ryokan Annex is situated just in front of Lake Toya giving us a panoramic view of the Lake.
 Not only that the hotel itself has its own onsen which is free for hotel guests.

 Daiwa Ryokan Annex is a traditional japanese hotel where there is no bathroom inside our spacious room but a common bathing room at the onsen which is an unique experience for foreign tourist.

 Onsen bathing is a traditional ritual for Japanese and they hold high respect for it and expect foreigners to follow the etiquette as well.
 I’ll just briefly explain how to take an Onsen Bath.